September 14, 2013 6:43:26 PM

 Bill Crawford (firstname.lastname@example.org) is a syndicated columnist from Meridian.

-1. Our View: The scene is set for a hike DISPATCH EDITORIALS
+1. Our View: A victory for open government DISPATCH EDITORIALS